What Are Aftercare Programs?

 Regular recovery meetings, such as those offered by Alcoholics Anonymous (AA), can be instrumental in giving support and guidance to someone in early recovery.
 These types of aftercare programs are some of the most well-known, and a circle of chairs spread out in a vacant gym, church, or conference room is a common image when it comes to depictions of recovery and addiction in popular culture.

 Some of the benefits of attending recovery meetings may include the support one receives from other addicts or alcoholics who are able to relate, empathize, share stories, and offer advice.
-These types of meetings could also be used to find a sponsor, someone who would service in a mentor-like capacity to provide encouragement and morale to an individual looking to guard their burgeoning sobriety.
+These types of meetings could also be used to find a sponsor- someone who would serve in a mentor-like capacity to provide encouragement and guidance to an individual looking to guard their burgeoning sobriety.

-Recovery meetings are sometimes based around the 12 Steps, which is a philosophy of treating addiction that involves admitting that life has become unmanageable, getting connected with a power greater than self, making right by those one has previously wronged in their former lifestyle, and trying to help other addicts and alcoholics get sober.
+Recovery meetings are often based around the 12 Steps, which is a philosophy of treating addiction that involves admitting that life has become unmanageable, getting connected with a power greater than self, making right by those one has previously wronged in their former lifestyle, and trying to help other addicts and alcoholics get sober.

-12-step programs can often be very spiritual, even though these aftercare programs are not strictly speaking religious and allow the attendee to define their relationship with God or a higher power in whatever terms they choose.
-This philosophy may not be empowering or effective for some, however, which is why may alternatives to 12-step programs exist.
-Organizations like SMART Recovery provide a more scientifically-based foundation for treating addiction, and are just as valid as 12-step programs for those seeking recovery meetings.
+12-step programs can often be very spiritual in nature and allow the attendee to define their relationship with God or a higher power in whatever terms they choose.
+This philosophy may not be empowering or effective for some, however, which is why many alternatives to 12-step programs exist.
+Organizations like SMART Recovery provide a more scientifically-based foundation for treating addiction and are just as valid as 12-step programs for those seeking support in recovery meetings.

-Drug and alcohol addiction can often co-occur with a variety of mental health and mood disorders, and getting and staying clean can be stressful no matter what.
+Drug and alcohol addiction can often co-occur with a variety of mental health and mood disorders, which can make getting and staying clean stressful and challenging.
 That’s why one key element to consider for those looking for aftercare programs is therapy.
 Some inpatient and outpatient treatment centers offer aftercare or continuing care once an individual completes the acute and intensive phases.
 This type of aftercare usually consists of participating in therapeutic process groups once a week or individual therapy.

 Therapy can be a loaded word, and many people have negative associations or experiences when they try to imagine getting help from a therapist.
 But there are dozens, if not hundreds, of different types of therapy.
 That means if one form is a poor fit, there are always alternatives that might work better.